 What do I mean by “breaking point”?
 It varies by person, but generally I mean the point at which you become so overwhelmed that you just can’t.
 Can’t what?
 That varies by person, timing, and circumstance.
 For one person, it may be a single task.
 For another, it may be something much more complex.
 Either way, the important thing is to understand you’re not alone and to talk about it.

 I’m going to be even more transparent with you: I remember this moment with my first.
 I probably had a collective five hours of sleep in three days, I was exhausted, hungry, borderline delusional and alone (my husband was out of town).
 I tapped out.
 Literally, as quickly as possible I distraughtly put my screaming daughter in her crib and ran out of the room just in time to have a breakdown in the hallway at 3am.
+I was angry, I was dejected, and it came out like a volcano in that hallway.
 It was the most humbling moment of my life and I still cry thinking about it; but you know what?
 It’s okay, and it is normal.
 What’s important is that you understand where this point is and that you’re aware of your needs, because:

 Self awareness is the Holy Grail